intel/CPU-Manager-for-Kubernetes/docs/cli.md

 ```

 We assign 4 cores to the dataplane pool, 1 core to the controlplane pool and the rest to the infra pool.
 Therefore, 5 physical cores must be isolated.
-These are the default values for `kcm init`.
+These are the default values for `cmk init`.

 On a Ubuntu 16.04 server, `/etc/default/grub` contains: